marcodiiga/marcodiiga.github.io/_posts/2015-07-28-permutations-and-combinations.markdown

 }
 {% endhighlight %}

-Complexity for the algorithms: \\( O(n^2) \\).
 Precomputing or using a table for the factorial calculations would reduce the runtime.
 The code above could also work for duplicate characters but it would need some adjustments, in particular:

 1. The duplicate characters would have to be included as smaller elements